 – It can take some time to write all these information to the log file (up to a few minutes), and you should not interrupt/kill the process

-– FastMM can only detect leaks that actually occurred, meaning that it doesn’t identify potential coding problems, but only memory that has actually allocated but never deallocated.
+– FastMM can only detect leaks that actually occurred, meaning that it doesn’t identify potential coding problems, but only memory that has been allocated and never deallocated.
 It’s is not a static code analysis tool.

 – Our FastMM4Options.inc file is configured to clear the log file each time the program runs.
 You can change this setting but the log file tends to become difficult to read.
 If you need to keep the files being generated, copy them to a different folder or rename them after each run.